 The unique phenomenon of twin births has long captivated humanity, sparking curiosity about the incredible bond and striking similarities often observed.
 When we talk about twins, a fundamental distinction immediately comes to mind: identical vs. fraternal twins.
 Understanding the fascinating biological origins behind these two types helps us appreciate the myriad ways life can unfold and explains why some twins are virtually indistinguishable while others share no more resemblance than typical siblings.
-It is a journey into genetics, chance, and the marvels of human reproduction.
+It’s a journey into genetics, chance, and the marvels of human reproduction.

 Understanding Identical (Monozygotic) Twins